 Recommended reps – 12-20 reps

-You have to squeeze your glutes and make them a dominating muscle during this exercise.
-Otherwise, your lower back will work the most.
+During this exercise, you must squeeze your glutes and make them a dominating muscle.
+Otherwise, your lower back will take over!
 So always contract your glutes at the top.

 Final Words

-Make sure that you gain enough knowledge before designing your workout program because training is a very complex process and you can easily make mistakes if you don’t have a professional trainer with you.
-So always choose the right professional trainer who can guide you in the right way.
+Ensure you gain enough knowledge before designing your workout program because training is a very complex process, and you can easily make mistakes if you don’t have a professional trainer.
+So always choose the right professional trainer who can guide you correctly.

-If you found this blog helpful, then do share it with your friends or share it on social media so that we can reach more people and can grow our website.
-Also, if you know of any other alternative exercises, then do mention that in the comment section below.
+If you found this blog helpful, then do share it with your friends or share it on social media so that we can reach more people and grow our website.
+Also, if you know of other alternative exercises, mention that in the comment section below.